What is iron?

 Second, iron as a substance that reduces absorption of other drugs.
 Iron reduces the absorption of quinolones, ACE inhibitors, bisphosphonates and tetracyclines.
 Iron may also reduce the effectiveness of levothyroxine and carbidopa/levodopa.

 Third and finally, drugs that can increase iron levels.
-Members of this distinguished class include birth control medicines.
+Members of this class include birth control medicines.
 It’s worth noting that some iron interactions are more pronounced than others, whereas some interactions have somewhat limited effects.

 Overcoming iron interactions